lucasroll62/desafio1-dda/README.md

 Run "npm install" and "npm start" to run project on EXPO.

-# Wireframe
+# Wireframes

-Could be found in /docs
+Could be found in /docs/wireframes